Tuamotuan language: Vitality

+The Pa‘umotu language is being monitored by a dedicated regulatory body, called Académie pa'umotu, or Kāruru vānaga.
+It was created in 2008, following the model of Académie tahitienne.

 Grammar

-No systematic grammar has been published on the Tuamotuan language.
-Current Tahitian-Tuamotuan orthographies are based upon the Tahitian Bible and the Tahitian translation of the Book of Mormon.
+No systematic grammar has been published on the Pa‘umotu language.
+Current Tahitian-Pa‘umotu orthographies are based upon the Tahitian Bible and the Tahitian translation of the Book of Mormon.

-An available source for Tuamotuan-English comparatives is The cult of Kiho-Tumu, which contains Tuamotuan religious chants and their English translation.
+An available source for Pa‘umotu-English comparatives is The cult of Kiho-Tumu, which contains Pa‘umotu religious chants and their English translation.

 Phonology

 The glottal stop is found in a large number of Tahitian loanwords.
-It is also found in free variation with /k/ and /ŋ/ in a number of words shared between Tuamotuan and Tahitian.
+It is also found in free variation with /k/ and /ŋ/ in a number of words shared between Pa‘umotu and Tahitian.
 An epenthetic glottal stop may be found at the beginning of monophthong-initial words.

 Short vowels contrast with long vowels and vowel length is thereby phonemic.
-A number of non-identical vowel pairs appear in Tuamotuan, and long vowels are interpreted as pairs of identical vowels and written by doubling the vowels in all cases.
+A number of non-identical vowel pairs appear in Pu'amotu, and long vowels are interpreted as pairs of identical vowels and written by doubling the vowels in all cases.
 In non-stressed position, the distinction between long and short may be lost.
 The position of stress is predictable.
 Primary stress is on the penultimate vowel before a juncture, with long vowels counting double and semi-vocalized vowels not counting as vowels.
 One out of every two or three vowels is stressed.. that is, the minimum domain for assigning stress is two vowels, and the maximum is three.
 When a long vowel is stressed, the stress falls on the entire vowel, regardless of which mora is penultimate, unless the long vowel is word-final.
 No more than one unstressed vowel/mora can occur in a row, but, when the first of two vowels is long, there is no stresses mora between them.
 Morphemes of a single short vowel cannot be stressed.

 Vocabulary

-Naturally, a lot of similarity between other Polynesian languages can be seen in the vocabulary of Paʻumotu.
+Naturally, a lot of similarity between other Polynesian languages can be seen in the vocabulary of Pa’umotu.
 'Woman', for example, is vahine, very close to the Hawaiian and Maori wahine.
-Another example is 'thing', which in Paʻumotu is mea, and is the same in Samoan and Maori.
+Another example is 'thing', which in Pa’umotu is mea, and is the same in Samoan and Maori.

-Paʻumotu speakers utilize fast deliberate speech, slow deliberate speech, and normal speech patterns.
+Pa’umotu speakers utilize fast deliberate speech, slow deliberate speech, and normal speech patterns.
 They apply phrase stress, which can be phonemic or morphemic, and primary stress, which is not phonemic.